AIThis post was created with the assistance of artificial intelligence (AI).

 At a glance

-reportWhen: ongoing, with data from recent weeks
+reportWhen: ongoing, with recent data from the late…

 Amazon

-mental health self-care journal
+mental health self-care books

 As an affiliate, we earn on qualifying purchases.